LiborKudela/OpenModelicaFromMatlab/README.md

 >> 1st_Script.simulate('YourPackage.YourModel')
 ```

-All the above was wrinting a script.
-Let's make it Sript.mos and and let it run by OpenModelica Compiler.
+All the above was writting a script.
+Let's make it Script.mos and let it run by OpenModelica Compiler.
-The argument in bracket is telling the cmd to run script without start (Wait) or with start (DoNotWait)
+The argument in the bracket is telling the cmd to run script without start (Wait) or with start (DoNotWait)

 ```
 >> 1st_Script.Launch('Wait')